LiteLDev/levilamina-mod-template/README.md

 When the game starts, a welcome message will be sent to the server console.

-When a player joins the server, a welcome message will be sent to them.
+When a player joins the server, a message will be sent to the server console.

 ## Contributing